IvanGoncharov/graphql-constraints-spec/README.md

 A string instance is valid against this constraint if its length is greater than, or equal to `minLength`.
 The length of a string instance is defined as the number of its characters.

+##### startsWith
+The value of this contraint MUST be a string.
+An instance is valid if it begins with the characters of a constraint's string.

+##### endsWith
+The value of this contraint MUST be a string.
+An instance is valid if it ends with the characters of a constraint's string.

+##### includes
+The value of this contraint MUST be a string.
+An instance is valid if constraint's value may be found within instance string.

 ##### pattern
 The value of this contraint MUST be a string.
 This string SHOULD be a valid regular expression, according to the ECMA 262 regular expression dialect.
 An instance is valid if the regular expression matches the instance successfully.
 Recall: regular expressions are not implicitly anchored.